syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-NotesSlide.md

 Dim notesSlide As INotesSlide = slide.AddNotesSlide()

-' Adds a textbox to hold the list
-Dim textBoxShape As IShape = notesSlide.AddTextBox(65, 140, 410, 270)
 ' Adds a new paragraph with the text in the left hand side textbox.
-Dim paragraph As IParagraph = textBoxShape.TextBody.AddParagraph("Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.")
+Dim paragraph As IParagraph = notesSlide.NotesTextBody.AddParagraph("Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.")
 'Sets the list type as Numbered paragraph.ListFormat.Type = ListType.Numbered
 'Sets the numbered style (list numbering) as Arabic number following by period.